CUBAN CHAIN VS CURB CHAIN:

 Chain Length is another important factor to consider.
 Cuban link chains are typically shorter than curb chains, making them more suitable for wearing as chokers or collar necklaces.
 Curb chains are usually popular in longer lengths, such as 18 inches or 24 inches.

-Because there is less link surface area touching in a curb link necklace, it has more reflection space, which gives curb links a brighter sheen than Cuban links.
-However, this does not make Cuban links dull; rather, the sparkle is somewhat muted, balancing the chain's intensity.
+Curb link necklaces have a brighter luster than Cuban chains because there is less surface area touching the links, and it has more reflection space, which gives curb links a brighter sheen compared to Cuban links.
+Cuban links are not dull, though; instead, the shine is somewhat subdued, bringing the intensity of the chain into balance.